Merchant Banking Vs Investment Banking – All You Need to Know

 The main functions of Merchant Banking are as follows:-

 - The basic and traditional function of Merchant Banking is to enhance International Trade and Finance.
-It enhances international trade when an International firm is showing interest in acquiring a small domestic company.
+It enhances international trade when an International firm shows interest in acquiring a small domestic company.
 And it also provides services related to cross-border transactions.

-- Merchant Bank helps its clients by providing them portfolio management services (PMS).
-Also, they help these small companies and HNI clients in making their investment decisions or trading on behalf of them.
+- Merchant Bank helps its clients by providing them with portfolio management services (PMS).
+Also, they help these small companies and HNI clients make their investment decisions or trade on their behalf of them.

-- Companies often need funds for expansion and growth purposes, in such a situation Merchant Banks helps in raising funds.
+- Companies often need funds for expansion and growth purposes; in such a situation, Merchant Banks help raise funds.
 And this fundraising can be through shares (primary and/or secondary), debentures, or through any other instrument.
-Moreover, sometimes these Merchant Banks directly invests in the company by becoming Venture capitalists.
+Moreover, sometimes these Merchant Banks directly invest in the company by becoming Venture capitalists.

 - Merchant Banking renders promotional services.
 When the businesses are new to the market, sometimes these Banks help the businesses in promoting their brand so as to make a presence in the market.

-- Merchant Banking helps clients in raising funds through a Private Placement or through Public offering.
+- Merchant Banking helps clients in raising funds through a Private Placement or through a Public offering.

 Understanding Investment Banking